Glaucoma Doctors in New Jersey

 - Certain eye injuries or certain types of eye surgery

-- Taking steroid medications, especially eye drops, for a long time
+- Taking steroid medications, especially eye drops but also steroid creams, ointments, inhalers and nasal sprays, for a long time

 People with more than one of these risk factors have an even higher risk of glaucoma and should talk with an ophthalmologist.
 Early detection and treatment can protect your vision. eyeSmart® Eye health information from the American Academy of Ophthalmology.
 The Eye M.D.
 Association.